 Whether you think the community sounds like an old-fashioned ideal or whether you lived through the time and say it did exist, the world of Windy Foot is always a nice one to visit.

 Who's Who at the Clark Farmand Beyond

 Although Toby's eponymous Shetland pony, Windy Foot, takes center stage in the titles, it is Toby and his life on the farm around which the stories revolve.
-While Windy Foot is an intelligent animal, he's no equine Lassie, but a part of the Clarks' triumphs and troubles on their farm.
+While Windy Foot is an intelligent animal, he's no equine Lassie.
 Windy Foot is a fast mover, gentle for riding and driving, and his favorite treat is strawberry ice cream (followed closely by homemade maple mousse).
 He was given to Toby on his twelfth birthday.

 Elizabeth Martha "Betsy" Clark

-She is eight years old.
+She is eight years old when the series begins.
 Although she loves dolls, she's also not afraid of farm chores and loves to go snowshoeing and on nutting or berrying expeditions.
 In the second book of the series, she becomes the proud possessor of a bull calf she names Kris after Kris Kringle.
 In the third book her dad gives all the children their own maple tree, and on Easter Sunday, Toby officially gives Windy Foot to her and Johnny, since he is "growing out of" his beloved pony.